 Pay Attention To The Direction of Light

 Having shadowing in the photographs will really help you define the texture of snow.
-The last thing you want is a giant blob of white with no detail.
+Shadowing is complimentary.
+We want both light and dark tones to give depth to the image.